CONSTITUTION (Effective - 22nd February 2026 - subject to General Meeting confirmation)

 6) BOOKING REQUIREMENTS

-6.1.1 Bookings for an organised Club hill-walking event will only be accepted when made either by e-mail to CivicWalker@Gmail.COM or by phone/text to 07963064198.
-Any member or ‘guest’ failing to make either an e-mail or phone/text booking will not be allowed to participate in that organised Club hill-walking event.
+6.1 Bookings for an organised Club hill-walking event will only be accepted when made either by e-mail to CivicWalker@Gmail.COM or other Club approved electronic communication system(s).
+Any member or ‘guest’ failing to make a booking either by e-mail or other Club approved electronic communication system(s) will not be allowed to participate in that organised Club hill-walking event.

 6.2.1 Bookings in respect of a Saturday event involving the use of a minibus will only be accepted from a member or ‘guest’ up to a maximum of two calendar months in advance of each Saturday event.

-6.2.6 The driver(s) of all ‘Club Provided Transport’ from the Civic Centre will subsequently receive expenses via BACS Transfer to cover all fuel and parking cost associated the car-share.
-The Club Committee will have power to determine an appropriate mileage rate.
+6.2.6 The driver(s) of all ‘Club Provided Transport’ from the Civic Centre will equally share all associated fuel and parking costs with those travelling in each vehicle.

-6.2.7 Any member or ‘guest’ subsequently wishing to cancel a booking must do so either by e-mail to CivicWalker@Gmail.COM or to the Club’s telephone number as specified in the booking confirmation (‘Due Notification’).
+6.2.7 Any member or ‘guest’ subsequently wishing to cancel a booking must do so either by e-mail to CivicWalker@Gmail.COM or other Club approved electronic communication system(s) as specified in the booking confirmation (‘Due Notification’).
 No other method of cancellation will be considered valid.

-6.3.1 Bookings for either a Club Week or Weekend event will only be accepted when made either by e-mail to CivicWalker@Gmail.COM or by phone/text to 07963064198.
-The ‘initial payment’ required in order to confirm the booking should ideally be received by the Secretary within five working days.
+6.3.1 Bookings for either a Club organised Week or Weekend event will only be accepted when made either by e-mail to CivicWalker@Gmail.COM or other Club approved electronic communication system(s).
+The ‘initial payment’ required in order to confirm the booking should ideally be received by the Club within three working days.
 Once in receipt of the required ‘initial payment’, each Club member will, in the event of subsequent cancellation, remain liable for the full total cost of each bed unless it is possible to fully allocate all beds in all Club organised accommodation.
 The Club therefore suggest that participants should ideally invest in a suitable holiday cancellation insurance policy.

 6.4 If the Club cancels an event for any reason, a full refund will be given.